Paing-Ko/myGame/README.md

 * Be careful!
 If you answer incorrectly or virus escape and hit the wall, you lose health (by -5).
 * The game ends when your health reaches zero.

+### Soundtracks

+The game features the following soundtracks to create a vibrant and engaging atmosphere:
+* "Evil Cue"
+* "Bella Ciao"
+* "Never Gonna Give You Up" by Rick Astley

 ## Technologies Used :hammer_and_wrench: